Museum Artifact: Shure 708A Stratoliner Crystal Microphone, 1940s

 Importantly, despite his enthusiasm for getting in on the crystal microphone game, Sidney Shure never entirely lost his “big catalog” instinct for diversification.
 In the late ‘30s, his company was one of the few in the world producing carbon, crystal, condenser, and dynamic mics, not to mention medical tech like the “Stethophone” and hearing aid devices, plus an exclusive line of phonograph cartridges.

-The design was the brainchild of our aforementioned friend Benjamin Bauer—a Ukrainian refugee who became a permanent member of the Shure team in 1937, aged 24, and shortly thereafter developed the “uniphase principle” that would revolutionize the industry.
+This development was the brainchild of our aforementioned friend Benjamin Bauer—a Ukrainian refugee who became a permanent member of the Shure team in 1937, aged 24, and shortly thereafter hatched the “uniphase principle” that would revolutionize the industry.

 “When Wilcox Gay came out with disc home recording in 1938,” Bauer wrote in 1962, “we were off to the races with microphones, pickups, and magnetic record cutters, which found their way into hundreds of thousands of homes in America.
 This taught me to never underestimate the capacity of the American public to accept complex technological advances where these served an important physical or emotional need.
 Being able to hear one’s own voice and saving for posterity the voices of dear ones definitely served such a need.”